Snowflake-Labs/sfquickstarts/site/sfguides/src/devops_dcm_terraform_github/devops_dcm_terraform_github.md

 <!-- ------------------------ -->
 ## Terraform Overview
-Duration: 2
+Duration: 7

 <img src="assets/devops_dcm_terraform_github-4.png" width="250" />

 ### Terraform
 [Terraform](https://www.terraform.io/) is an open-source Infrastructure as Code (IaC) tool created by [HashiCorp](https://www.hashicorp.com/) that "allows you to build, change, and version infrastructure safely and efficiently.
 This includes low-level components such as compute instances, storage, and networking, as well as high-level components such as DNS entries, SaaS features, etc. Terraform can manage both existing service providers and custom in-house solutions." (from [Introduction to Terraform](https://www.terraform.io/intro/index.html)).
-With Terraform the primary way to describe your infrastructure is by creating human-readble, declarative configuration files using the high-level [configuration language known as HashiCorp Configuration Language (HCL)](https://www.terraform.io/docs/language/index.html).
+With Terraform the primary way to describe your infrastructure is by creating human-readble, declarative configuration files using the high-level configuration language known as [HashiCorp Configuration Language (HCL)](https://www.terraform.io/docs/language/index.html).

 ### Chan Zuckerberg Provider
 While Terraform began as an IaC tool it has expanded and taken on many additional use cases (some listed above).
 Terraform can be extended to support these different uses cases and systems through a [Terraform Provider](https://registry.terraform.io/browse/providers).
 There is no official, first-party Terraform-managed Provider for Snowflake, but the [Chan Zuckerberg Initiative (CZI)](https://chanzuckerberg.com/) has created a popular [Terraform Provider for Snowflake](https://registry.terraform.io/providers/chanzuckerberg/snowflake/latest).